ScaledAgileDevOps/SADMF/content/Success Stories/manager-guide.md

 **Guiding principle:** *The system will stop everything that wasn't supposed to happen*

 Telling people 'no' is uncomfortable.
 Often new and exciting ideas will be presented to you and you'll need to deal with these somehow.
 This is when leaning into the bureaucracy comes in handy.
-Anyone that works in a company that has been around more than a decade knows that there is a confusing and conflicting maze of rules.
+Anyone that works in a company that has been around for more than a decade knows that there is a confusing and conflicting maze of rules.
 These rules make it nearly impossible to get work done, especially when doing something new.
 What should you do when someone asks for permission to pursue the idea?
 Just say yes and let the system stop them!

 Using this approach is pretty straightforward.
 If the idea is actually compelling and whoever is driving it succeeds, you can claim credit for green-lighting it.
 The more likely scenario is that the effort will stall out, at which point, you can shrug it off.